zgulde/cods/README.md

 - `log:tail`: watch the contents of the tomcat log file in real-time (`tail -f`)

 ### Site and Database Management Commands

-The `site`, `db`, and `devserver` subcommands themselves contain subcommands which can be seen by running the command by itself.

 `site`